zowe/docs-site/docs/extend/extend-apiml/onboard-static-definition.md

             This value specifies that a service accepts PassTickets in the Authorization header of the HTTP requests using the basic authentication scheme.
             It is necessary to provide a service APPLID in the `apiml.authentication.applid` parameter.

-            For more information, see [Enabling PassTicket creation for API Services that Accept PassTickets](api-mediation-passtickets.md).
+            **Tip:** For more information, see [Enabling PassTicket creation for API Services that accept PassTickets](api-mediation-passtickets.md).

          * **zosmf**

             This value specifies that a service accepts z/OSMF LTPA (Lightweight Third-Party Authentication).
             This scheme should only be used for a z/OSMF service used by the API Gateway Authentication Service, and other z/OSMF services that are using the same LTPA key.

-            For more information about z/OSMF Single Sign-on, see [Establishing a single sign-on environment](https://www.ibm.com/support/knowledgecenter/SSLTBW_2.4.0/com.ibm.zosmfcore.multisysplex.help.doc/izuG00hpManageSecurityCredentials.html).
+            **Tip:** For more information about z/OSMF Single Sign-on, see [Establishing a single sign-on environment](https://www.ibm.com/support/knowledgecenter/SSLTBW_2.4.0/com.ibm.zosmfcore.multisysplex.help.doc/izuG00hpManageSecurityCredentials.html).

     * **authentication.applid**

-        This parameter specifies a service APPLID. // TODO: Is this obvious to the user?
+        This parameter specifies a service APPLID.
         This parameter is only valid for the `httpBasicPassTicket` authentication scheme.

 * **apiInfo**